 a) Glycogen depletion

-Your muscles and liver store glucose in the form of glycogen which is 3-4 parts water.
-Because you are not eating carbs on a keto diet, your body starts spending these glycogen stores rapidly.
-And with that rapid loss of glycogen, you also lose water bound to it.
+Your muscles and liver store glucose in the form of glycogen, which is 3-4 parts water.
+Because you are not eating carbs on a keto diet, your body starts spending its glycogen stores rapidly.
+And with that rapid loss of glycogen, you also lose water that's bound to it.

 b) Electrolyte imbalances

 Electrolytes are substances that conduct electrical activity in your body.
 These also balance out fluids in tissue.
-When you lose a lot of water in the first week on keto, you also lose some electrolytes leading to imbalances which can affect your body's ability to retain water.
+When you lose a lot of water in the first week on keto, you also lose some electrolytes.
+This leads to imbalances that can affect your body's ability to retain water.

-The problem is not that classic weight-loss diets don't work, it's that they're not good for long-term success.
-That’s because these diets, which are usually low-fat and low-calorie diets, increase hunger hormone levels, slow-down metabolism, and make your overcompensate after initial weight loss.
+The problem is not that classic weight-loss diets don't work, it's that they're not good enough for long-term success.
+That’s because these diets, which are usually low-fat and low-calorie diets, increase hunger hormone levels, slow-down metabolism.

 You don't have to exercise to lose weight on a keto diet.
 However, adding an exercise regimen to your keto lifestyle will lead you to greater success.
 Besides, exercising is good for your health and helps you get the body you're after.

-The best type of exercise for weight loss include:
+The best types of exercise for weight loss include:

 Ideally, you should include different types of training methods to increase endurance, muscle strength, and fat burning.
 For good health, 30 minutes of physical activity daily is a must.
 But for weight loss, up to 300 minutes a week is ideal.

-The reason intermittent fasting works for weight loss is because it allows you to eat less.
+One reason intermittent fasting works for weight loss is that it helps you to eat less.
 Instead of having 3 or 4 meals a day, you eat one meal within your feeding window.
 It's important that this meal be a moderate-calorie meal to avoid overeating.
-However, this is highly unlikely to happen because keto reduces your appetite and because keto meals are rich in satisfying fats and protein.
+However, this is highly unlikely to happen because, as already explained, keto reduces appetite.

-And as for the effectiveness of intermittent fasting in weight loss, studies show that it does improve metabolic health .
+And as for the effectiveness of intermittent fasting for weight loss, studies show that it does improve metabolic health .
 Intermittent fasting also boosts ketone production during the fasting period and increases longevity by upregulating autophagy.
-Autophagy is your body's cell recycling system that helps with cell renewal and regeneration.
+Autophagy is your body's cell-recycling system that helps with cell renewal and regeneration.

 How to Use the Keto Diet to Lose Weight

-If you're curious about the practical details of losing weight with keto, here we'll tell you what steps you need to take to make that happen.
+If you're curious about the practical details of losing weight with keto, below are steps you need to take to make that happen.